In this section, you learn how to view high-level and detailed information about a stream.

 In addition to viewing high-level information about a stream, you can click a stream to see additional information, including:

-- The tables and schemas in the source database that the stream can read from.
+- The tables and schemas in the source database from which the stream can read.

 - The tables and schemas in the source database that the stream is restricted from reading.